Skip to content

 Can parchment skin look younger after care?

-Yes, improving hydration and elasticity can significantly improve its appearance.
+Yes, improved hydration and elasticity can significantly enhance its appearance.